-Virtual Arkansas's (VA) mission is to equip, engage, and empower students through unique digital opportunities.
+Virtual Arkansas's (VA) mission is to equip, engage, and empower Arkansas schools, students, and teachers by providing equitable access to superior online education.
 As the State of Arkansas's Virtual School (SVS), we partner with local schools to provide course opportunities to students that might not otherwise be available with local resources.
 Virtual Arkansas is not an online school or a diploma-granting institution but serves as a resource for supplementing the education of local students.
 Virtual Arkansas's program is implemented through a partnership between the Arkansas Department of Education and the Arkansas Education Service Cooperatives.
 This initiative is guided by Act 2325 of 2005: An Act to Provide Distance Learning.
-Additional information about Virtual Arkansas can be found in our Program Informational Guide.